 Many won’t be saying goodbye to Microsoft 365 Office 365 Windows Vista as it ends extended support on April 11th 2017, more like good riddance.
 However, was it that bad?

-• User Account Control – Not everyone’s favourite thing I admit, however this was one of the greatest leaps in computer security for Windows since the invention of the PC.
+• User Account Control – Not everyone’s favourite thing I admit, however, this was one of the greatest leaps in computer security for Windows since the invention of the PC.
 First introduced in Windows Vista.

 • Automatic Hard Drive defragmentation – When was the last time you had to defragment your hard disk on your PC?
-Windows now does this automatically so you don’t have to.
+Windows now do this automatically so you don’t have to.
 First introduced in Windows Vista.

 • Dynamic memory management – Windows 7, 8, 8.1 & 10 use the underlying memory management that was first introduced in Windows Vista.